Equine Care & Management – Level 2

 Equine Care & Management course Level 2

 This equine care & management course connects and expands on Lingfield Level 1 course.
-Essentially it is not considered to be a stand alone course.
+Essentially this is not considered to be a stand alone course.

 Lingfield has been a Professional Training Provider since 1996.
 This course was produced by a professional instructor with over 25 years of teaching experience – all with the private owner in mind & for those aiming for a change of career.